 Q: You have a "trust".
 How are you using those funds for this project?

 A: We are privileged to have a Trust provided by previous Board members who made incredibly mindful fiscal and investment decisions.
-We used a portion of funds from this trust to purchase the 4.58 acre site, the architectural firm services, and demolition and clearing of the site.
+We used a portion of funds from this trust to purchase the 4.58 acre site, the architectural firm services, and demolition and clearing of the site as well as "soft fees" for the campus.
 Our plan is to use funds from this trust to absorb the increased operational costs of more than doubling our space and service capacity, thereby preventing any future fundraising measures or grant requests for the specific purpose of covering the increased operational cost at the new campus.
 Fundraising and grants will always be a significant portion of our budget and are incredibly important to the operation of our agency, but we have a solid plan in place to prevent a budget shortfall in the first five years of operation as we increase services and operational costs such as electricity, equipment, security, water, staff, etc.

 Q: What stage are you in for this project?
 Do you have a timeline?